mancjames/SportSee/README.md

 Any other endpoints will lead to an error page.

 When the application first loads, it will automatically load to '/user/12'.

+### 4 - Review JSDoc report

+To create the JSDoc report, type in the following command:

+_yarn run docs_

+This will create a 'docs' folder, which will create an index.html file for you to view the page.
+If you are using Visual Studio Code, I would recommend live-server to view this page.